cheind/gae-progress/ReadMe.md

 #### Web app <a name="WebApp">
 The web app runs in the clients browser.
 Web pages are served from the development / live server.
 These pages are static but contain [AngularJS](https://angularjs.org/) logic that is being evaluated on the client side.
 This logic accesses the `progressApi` through  [Google APIs client library](https://developers.google.com/discovery/libraries) in JavaScript.

 The web app supports full user management and progress management.
 Note that `progressApi` creates new users only from OpenID Connect authentication.
-Before using any other API key based client you therefore need sign in once using the web app.
+Before using any other client you need sign in once using the web app.

 Browse [`backend/www`](backend/www) for more information.
 Try the [live demo](https://progress-1181.appspot.com).